Kyzir White

-Kyzir Rasim White (born March 24, 1996) is an American football linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football at West Virginia and was drafted by the Los Angeles Chargers in the fourth round of the 2018 NFL Draft.
+Kyzir Rasim White (born March 24, 1996) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Lackawanna Falcons and West Virginia Mountaineers and was selected by the Los Angeles Chargers in the fourth round of the 2018 NFL draft.
+He has also played for the Philadelphia Eagles and Arizona Cardinals.

-High school career
+Early life

 White played high school football at Emmaus High School in Pennsylvania's highly-competitive East Penn Conference, where his play was highlighted by MaxPreps and other outlets highlighting top high school prospects.

 College career

-Following two years at Lackawanna College, White committed to West Virginia, passing on scholarship opportunities from Pittsburgh, Arizona State, Louisville, and Illinois.
-In his career at West Virginia, he recorded 152 total tackles, four sacks, three interceptions, nine passes defended, and four forced fumbles.
+Following two years as a safety at Lackawanna College, White committed to West Virginia over offers from Pittsburgh, Arizona State, Louisville, and Illinois.
+In his career at West Virginia, he was a two-year starter at the “spur” position, a hybrid linebacker/safety role.
+In 25 career starts at WVU, White recorded 152 total tackles, four sacks, three interceptions, nine passes defended, and four forced fumbles.
+He was named Second-Team All-Big 12 for his success in 2017, recording 94 tackles, two forced fumbles, one sack, seven pass breakups, and three interceptions.